rust-lang/rls/README.md

   features
 * `racer_completion` (`bool`, defaults to `true`) enables code completion using racer (which is, at the moment, our only code completion backend).
-Also enables hover tooltips to fall back to racer when save-analysis data is unavailable.
+Also enables hover tooltips & go-to-definition to fall back to racer when save-analysis data is unavailable.
 * `clippy_preference` (`String`, defaults to `"opt-in"`) controls eagerness of clippy diagnostics when available.
 Valid values are _(case-insensitive)_:
   - `"off"` Disable clippy lints.